 The Value of Vacations and Breaks

-Definition of a workaholic
+Definition of a Workaholic

 There’s more to life than work!
-Did you hear yourself saying that during or following you vacation this summer?
+Did you hear yourself saying that during or following your vacation this summer?
 The work ethic is so strong in our culture that regardless of our role, we often feel guilty about

 - Working less than 65 hours per week